CU-ESIIL/Innovation-Summit-2024/docs/index.md

 ## Join our Slack Workspace
 We will be using Slack for communication before, during, and after the Summit.
 Please join our Slack Workspace [HERE](https://join.slack.com/t/slack-ekh3745/shared_invite/zt-2ffdma1ck-rdDxOfWeNIk29vhbCwpHzQ).
 ## Venue Information
+The ESIIL Innovation Summit will be held at the University of Colorado Boulder East Campus SEEC Building (4001 Discovery Dr, Boulder, CO 80303).
+Directions to the SEEC Building here.
 ### Explore Boulder Like a Local!
 Want to get out to explore while you’re here?
 [This website](https://www.bouldercoloradousa.com/things-to-do/) has lots of information on things to do in Boulder, such as shopping, restaurants, nightlife, and much more!